Brimonidine use while Breastfeeding

 Summary of Use during Lactation

 Limited information indicates that maternal use of brimonidine 0.2% ophthalmic drops do not adversely affect their nursing infants.
-To substantially diminish the amount of drug that reaches the breastmilk after using eye drops, place pressure over the tear duct by the corner of the eye for 1 minute or more, then remove the excess solution with an absorbent tissue.
+However, some authors warn of possible CNS depression, apnea, lethargy, bradycardia with brimonidine and recommend against its use during breastfeeding.[1,2] To substantially diminish the amount of drug that reaches the breastmilk after using eye drops, place pressure over the tear duct by the corner of the eye for 1 minute or more, then remove the excess solution with an absorbent tissue.

 Maternal Levels.
 Relevant published information was not found as of the revision date.